I earned my B.S. in Biology and Ph.D. in Ecology and Evolutionary Biology from the University of Oklahoma.

 Near the end of my Ph.D., I became interested in understanding the evolutionary mechanisms that drive venom variation in snakes, motivating me to pursue postdoctoral research focused on functional genomics and snake venom.

-In 2024, I earned a RISE100 postdoctoral fellowship to study the gene regulatory networks that underly venom variation in reptiles at the University of Texas Arlington.
-This work utilizes functional genomic datasets to identify promoters, enhancers, and transcription factors involved in venom gene regulation.
+In 2024, I earned a RISE100 postdoctoral fellowship to study the gene regulatory networks that underly venom variation in snakes at the University of Texas Arlington.
+This work utilized functional genomic techniques to identify promoters, enhancers, and transcription factors involved in venom gene regulation.